AnthonyBronca/TypeScript-Course/Chapter0/RunningTS.md

 # How to Run TypeScript

-TypeScript compiles into JavaScript, and then we can use node to run the output JavaScript file to compile our code into C
+TypeScript compiles into JavaScript, and then we can use node to run the output JavaScript file to interpret our code.

 To compile a TypeScript File we use the command: